-- (c) Mr. Fellows became Chief Executive Officer of the Company in January 1997.
-The amount shown for Mr. Fellows under Other Annual Compensation for 1996 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
-The amount shown for Mr. Fellows under All Other Compensation for 1996 reflects matching contributions under the 401(k) Plan.
-The amount shown for Mr. Fellows under Other Annual Compensation for 1995 includes \$43,251 in respect of membership fees and related expenses for personal use of a health and country club and \$9,458 in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile.
-The amount shown for Mr. Fellows under All Other Compensation for 1995 reflects matching contributions under the 401(k) Plan.
-The amount shown for Mr. Fellows under Other Annual Compensation for 1994 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile.
-The amounts shown for Mr. Fellows under All Other Compensation for 1994 reflect matching contributions under the 401(k) Plan and reimbursement for long-term compensation and other benefits under plans of his prior employer, which Mr. Fellows forfeited by accepting employment with the Company. - Mr. Fox became Senior Executive Vice President of the Company in (d) January 1997.
+(d) Mr. Fox became Senior Executive Vice President of the Company in January 1997.
+Mr. Fox served as Chief Financial Officer of the Company during 1995, 1996 and 1997.
+In January 1998 Mr. Fox was appointed President, Strategic and Corporate Development, Revion Worldwide, and Mr. Gehrmann was elected Chief Financial Officer of the Company.
+The amount shown for Mr. Fox under Bonus for 1997 includes an additional payment of \$125,000 based upon Mr. Fox's performance.
+The amount shown for Mr. Fox under Other Annual Compensation for 1997 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and payments for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
+The amount shown for Mr. Fox under All Other Compensation for 1997 reflects \$51,790 in respect of life insurance premiums, \$4,800 in respect of matching contributions under the 401(k) Plan and \$15,000 in respect of matching contributions under the Excess Plan.
 The amount shown for Mr. Fox under Other Annual Compensation for 1996 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
 The amount shown for Mr. Fox under All Other Compensation for 1996 reflects \$51,790 in respect of life insurance premiums and \$4,500 in respect of matching contributions under the 401(k) Plan.
 The amount shown for Mr. Fox under Other Annual Compensation for 1995 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
-The amount shown for Mr. Fox under All Other Compensation for 1995 reflects \$51,790 in respect of life insurance premiums and 4,500 in respect of matching contributions under the 401(k) Plan.
-The amount shown for Mr. Fox under Other Annual Compensation for 1994 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance for Mr. Fox.
-The amounts shown for Mr. Fox under All Other Compensation for 1994 reflect payments in respect of life insurance premiums and matching contributions under the 401(k) Plan. - (e) Ms. Dwyer became an executive officer of the Company on December 17, 1996.
+The amount shown for Mr. Fox under All Other Compensation for 1995 reflects \$51,790 in respect of life insurance premiums and \$4,500 in respect of matching contributions under the 401(k) Plan.

+(e) Ms. Dwyer became an executive officer of the Company in December 1996.
+The amount shown for Ms. Dwyer under Bonus for 1997 includes an additional payment of \$300,000 pursuant to her employment agreement.
+The amount shown for Ms. Dwyer under Other Annual Compensation for 1997 reflects payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile and payments for taxes on imputed income arising out of premiums paid or reimbursed by the Company in respect of life insurance.
+The amount shown for Ms. Dwyer under All Other Compensation for 1997 reflects \$4,800 in respect of matching contributions under the 401(k) Plan, \$10,857 in respect of matching contributions under the Excess Plan and \$2,720 in respect of life insurance premiums.
 The amount shown for Ms. Dwyer under Other Annual Compensation for 1996 reflects \$57,264 in expense reimbursements and payments in respect of gross ups for taxes on imputed income arising out of personal use of a Company-provided automobile.
-The amount shown for Ms. Dwyer under All Other Compensation for 1996 reflects matching contributions under the 401(k) Plan.
+The amount shown for Ms. Dwyer under All

+Other Compensation for 1996 reflects matching contributions under the 401(k) Plan.